Ways to save money on a tight budget

 If you’re struggling to save money on a tight budget, begin by tracking your spending.
 Keep hold of your receipts and use a banking app to monitor your account activity.
 Although it’s not quite real time, an app on your smartphone means you can easily keep an eye on your outgoings and, crucially, your bank balance.

-If you’ve got a Raisin account, our simple online platform and app allow you to view and manage all of your savings accounts in one place – so no more remembering multiple logins.
+If you’ve got a Raisin UK Account, our simple online platform and app allow you to view and manage all of your savings accounts in one place – so no more remembering multiple logins.

 9. Limit meals out